Konvt/pgbar/docs/QuickStart.md

 # Auxiliary facilities
 ## `NumericSpan`
-`pgbar::scope::NumericSpan` is a template type, it is used to express a numerical range of starting point and end point and step length; This range of values is mathematically expressed as: `[start, end)`.
+`pgbar::slice::NumericSpan` is a template type, it is used to express a numerical range of starting point and end point and step length; This range of values is mathematically expressed as: `[start, end)`.

 In the process of construction, or change the members numerical, of the following can lead to exception `pgbar::exception::InvalidArgument` throw:
 1. The starting point is greater than the end point, and the step length is positive;